 - DRC's handscoring system generated handscoring reports, detailing agreement rates for each rater and task.
 The reports were automatically generated overnight throughout the course of handscoring and could also be run on demand.
 DRC provided weekly interrater reliability reports to WIDA throughout the handscoring process to ensure that DRC maintained sufficient quality control throughout the course of scoring. - For Writing, DRC defines agreement as two adjacent scores, reported as %AG.
-(See Section 4.3 or a description of the Writing Scoring Scale.)
+(See Section 4.3 for a description of the Writing Scoring Scale.)
 For example, using the Writing Scoring Scale, DRC considers scores of 2 and 2+ as agreement, as well as scores of 2 and 2 or scores of 2+ and 3.
 However, DRC considers scores of 2 and 3 on the Writing Scoring Scale as adjacent, while considering scores of 2 and 3+ as nonadjacent. - For Speaking, DRC defines agreement as two scores that are exactly the same, reported as %EX.
 (See Section 4.4 for a description of the Speaking Scoring Scale.)
-Unlike in Writing, where DRC considers two adjacent scores as "Agreement," raters scoring responses to Speaking tasks must demonstrate Exact Agreement (EX) in order to be considered in "agreement." - WIDA stipulates a minimum interrater agreement rate of 70% for both Writing and Speaking. - The DRC scoring system routed and rerouted responses to raters until raters were assigned the prescribed number of scores for all responses.
-All responses were scored once, and at least twenty percent of the responses were scored a second time.
-The responses that were used for the twenty percent read- and listen-behinds were randomly chosen by the imaging system at the item level.
-Additional read- and listen-behinds by the team leaders and scoring directors were done to further ensure reliability.
-Raters did not see the scores the other raters assigned, and they did not know if they were the first or second rater. - The purpose of the first and second scores was to monitor interrater reliability by comparing the scores that two separate raters assigned to the same response.
-When calculating final scores, the first score assigned was the score of record.
+Unlike in Writing, where DRC considers two adjacent scores as "Agreement," raters scoring responses to Speaking tasks must demonstrate Exact Agreement (EX) in order to be considered in "agreement."

+• WIDA stipulates a minimum interrater agreement rate of 70% for both Writing and Speaking.